Stopping these invaders starts with an understanding of them and what they’re looking for.

 When it comes to eating, a termite is looking for anything that contains cellulose.
 Most often, that’s wood, but paper, cardboard, carpet and even cloth might draw its attention.
-They also need a source for moisture to help prevent their bodies and even their colony from dying out.
+They also need a source of moisture to help prevent their bodies and even their colony from dying out.

 Termites or white ants

-Termites ,also known as white ants, play a vital role in our ecosystem.
+Termites, also known as white ants, play a vital role in our ecosystem.
 They maintain nature's balance by digest wood and other cellulose material, breaking down dead trees and vegetation.
 However, when termites invade homes, they become major pests.
 Your biggest investment may be at risk.
 Many species of termites cause considerable damage to homes, furniture, and other structures

-So, it is really important to have annual inspections because early discovery provides you a head start in solving this problem.
-After a thorough inspection, we will provide you a customized and individualized assessment and treatment plan.
+So, it is really important to have annual inspections because early discovery provides you with a head start in solving this problem.
+After a thorough inspection, we will provide you with a customized and individualized assessment and treatment plan.
 We can help you get rid of termites regardless of your home's construction type, material, or age.

 Type of Termites:

 Termites live in groups or colonies up to several million in number.
-In any colony there are various different forms called castes.
+In any colony, there are various different forms called castes.
 Worker castes are for food supply and tunnelling.
 Soldier castes defend the colony against intruders and reproductive castes are for future generations and colony survival.
 All termites consume cellulose (found in timber, paper, cardboard, grass etc.) as their food source.

 Knowing the types helps you know where to watch out for termite invaders.